-A meeting of the Licensing Sub-Committee which you are hereby invited to attend, will be held Wednesday, 13 July 2022 at 10.30 am.
+A meeting of the Licensing Sub-Committee which you are hereby invited to attend, will be held on Friday, 15 July 2022 at 10.30 am.
 This meeting will be held remotely and Members will be sent a link to attend the meeting.
-To view the meeting, please click here.
+To view the meeting please click here.

+Katherine Kerswell

+Chief Executive

-Katherine Kerswell Chief Executive London Borough of Croydon Bernard Weatherill House 8 Mint Walk, Croydon CR0 1EA Tariq Aniemeka-Bailey
+London Borough of Croydon

+Bernard Weatherill House

+8 Mint Walk, Croydon CR0 1EA

+Tariq Aniemeka-Bailey

 020 8726 6000 x 64109

 tariq.aniemeka-bailey@croydon.gov.uk

 www.croydon.gov.uk/meetings

-Tuesday, 5 July 2022
+Thursday, 7 July 2022